glitchcoretech/glitchcoretech.github.io/README.md

   <h2>4.
 Compliance with Laws and Law Enforcement</h2>

   <p>
-    TikSave Pro may cooperate with government and law enforcement officials when required to enforce and comply with the law.
+    We may cooperate with government and law enforcement officials when required to enforce and comply with the law.
 We may disclose session data, usage data, or other information if we have a good faith belief that such disclosure is reasonably necessary to:
   </p>